mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Key Package:
 : A signed object describing a clients identity and capabilities, and including an HPKE public key that can be used to encrypt to that client.

-Key packages are used to introduce new members to a group and to represent the client's contribution to the group once added.
+Initialization Key (InitKey):
+: A key package that is prepublished by a client, which other clients can use to introduce the client to a new group.

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a